Journaly/journaly/README.md

    $ alter user <your_username> with superuser;
    ```

-2. Update your `.env` file with your new postgres username & password.
+1. Update your `.env` file with your new postgres username & password.
 Copy and paste your root `.env` into `j-db-client/prisma/.env`.
 You should end up with two of the same file, one in root and the other in `j-db-client`.

-3. Finally, from the root of the project, apply database migrations to your new database instance:
+1. Finally, from the root of the project, apply database migrations to your new database instance:

    ```bash
    $ npm run migrate:up
    ```

    You've got a local Journaly PostgreSQL DB, woohoo! 🎉

 #### Useful Commands For Working With Your DB

+**NOTE: All DB commands/scripts are run from within the `packages/j-db-client` directory**

 - Start up your psql `journaly_db` shell: `psql <your_db_url>`
 - Wipe out the database, and reinsert the seed data: `npm run reseed-db`